Careers360 Logo

 Critical Thinking Questions for MAT Preparation

-Critical reasoning includes course of actions, statements & conclusions-assumptions, and fact-inference-based questions, which will test student's ability to assess, interpret and evaluate the given information to form a judgment.
+Critical reasoning includes courses of action, statements & conclusions-assumptions, and fact-inference-based questions, which will test students’ ability to assess, interpret, and evaluate the given information to form a judgment.

 Q1.
 Direction: In the question below, a statement is followed by two courses of action numbered I and II.
 You have to assume everything in the statement to be true and based on the information given in the statement.
 Mark your answer as